 How Long Does The Work Take?

-If you want the pest control company to remove and replace all the possessions and/or you have walking boards that need lifting and resetting afterwards, then expect the work to take around between one and two days.
+If you want the pest control company to remove and replace all the possessions and/or you have walking boards that need lifting and resetting afterwards, then expect the work to take between one and two days.

 For DIY applications we recommend Boron, it’s safer, isn’t as toxic to pets and you can re-enter the loft/room after about an hour or so.